Using Experiments to Correct for Selection in Observational Studies: Linear Models

-although other estimands such as the average effect on the treated can be accomodated in this set up.
-The average effect on the secondary outcome, $ \tau^\pps\equiv \mme\left[ Y^\pps_i(1)-Y^\pps_i(0)\right],$ is for the purpose of the current study not of intrinsic interest.
+although other estimands such as the average effect on the treated can be accommodated in our set up as well.
+The average treatment effect on the secondary outcome, $ \tau^\pps\equiv \mme\left[ Y^\pps_i(1)-Y^\pps_i(0)\right],$ is, for the purpose of the current study, not of intrinsic interest.

-We have two samples to draw on for estimation of $\tau^\pp$.
-In that sense the set up connects to the literature on combining data sets, {\it e.g.,} \citet{hotz2005predicting, pearl2014external, ridder2007econometrics}.
-The first sample is from an observational study.
-It is a random sample from the population of interest.
-The concern is that the assignment mechanism may be confounded.
-For all units in this observational sample we observe the triple $(W_i,Y^\pps_i,Y^\pp_i)$, The second sample is a possibly selective sample from the same population, with the assignment completely random.
-For all units in this experimental sample we observe the pair $(W_i,Y^\pps_i)$, but not the primary outcome.
-The motivation for considering this setting is that it is often expensive to conduct randomized experiments, and it may not be feasible to observe the primary outcome in the experiment.
+We have two samples to draw on to estimate $\tau^\pp$, as in the literature on combining datasets, {\it e.g.,} \citet{hotz2005predicting, ridder2007econometrics, pearl2014external}.
+The first is an observational study that is a random sample from the population of interest.
+For all units in this observational sample, we observe the quadruple $(W_i,Y^\pps_i,Y^\pp_i,X_i)$.

+The second sample is a possibly selective sample from the same population, with random assignment of treatment $W_i$.
+For all units in this experimental sample, we observe the triple $(W_i,Y^\pps_i,X_i)$, but not the primary outcome $Y^\pp_i$.